MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Set-AzureRmAppServicePlan.md

 ### Example 1: Modify the scaling of an App Service plan
 ```
-Set-AzureRmAppServicePlan -ResourceGroupName "Default-Web-WestUS" -Name "ContosoASP" -NumberofWorkers 15
+PS C:\> Set-AzureRmAppServicePlan -ResourceGroupName "Default-Web-WestUS" -Name "ContosoASP" -NumberofWorkers 15
 ```

-This example modifies the number of workers allowed for the App Service plan named "ContosoASP" that belongs to the resource group named "Default-Web-WestUS".
+This command modifies the number of workers allowed for the App Service plan named "ContosoASP" that belongs to the resource group named "Default-Web-WestUS".

 ## PARAMETERS